 Elementor’s interface is divided into two main sections.
 The sidebar, which is located on the left, and the live preview of your site/page.

 It works with the concept of blocks, which you can see in action in this 1-minute video:

 The sidebar contains the widgets and elements you can use to build your pages along with the settings that you can adjust.

-You can add elements by dragging and dropping them to the live preview.
+You can add elements to your pages by dragging and dropping them to the live preview.
 For example, we added an additional heading on our example site:

 Editing text is easy.
 Just click on any text element on your site and edit it directly.

 You can also edit text via the sidebar.

 Finally, at the bottom, you can access additional settings.

 - General Settings - this is where you can see information about the current page such as the page’s title, featured image, its publish status, and others.

 - Navigator - clicking this brings up a pop-up displaying a navigation tree panel making navigation easier.